-When preparing your Christmas dinner it is fun and a special treat to put some safe bits and pieces by for your dog too, so they can enjoy a special Christmas dinner or treat.
+When preparing your Christmas dinner it is fun and a special treat to put some safe bits and pieces of food by for your dog too, so they can enjoy a special Christmas dinner or treat.
 But not all food is safe for dogs to eat.
-Some human food can cause digestive upsets in dogs which is unpleasant but some are far more dangerous and can even result in death.
+Some human morsels can be bad for your dog in an unpleasant but minor way like causing digestive upsets while other food stuffs are far more dangerous for canine's in a toxic way and may even cause death.

-Once you have viewed the list of food items that are OK for dogs to eat, please remember to still feed human food to dogs in moderation.
-Too much of any strange food, whether it is harmful or not, can upset your dog’s stomach.
 No one likes feeling full and bloated on Christmas day.
 You are in charge of making sure your pet does not eat beyond their own comfort levels.
-Moderation is the key.
+Moderation is important.
+You don't want to make your dog sick.

 OK for your dog’s Christmas dinner

 There are quite a few human foods to avoid feeding to your dog but there are some yummy staples of a Christmas dinner that your dog can safely eat in moderation.

 Your dog can enjoy small amounts of cooked boneless, skinless white meat like chicken or turkey.

 Feel free to let your dog try a little on their turkey if you like but only a little and only if it is pure cranberry sauce with nothing else added like sweeteners or other fruits, nuts etc...